API Status Get API Key

 }

 The message field contains a human-readable string suitable for display.
-In most cases you will use the error type itself to determine what to show, but the message provides a sensible default (see Future Proofing Error Responses below).
+In most cases you'll use the error type itself to determine what to show, but the message provides a sensible default (see Future Proofing Error Responses below).

 Consuming Errors